 Scientists have observed three types of neutrino – the muon, electron and tau neutrinos – and have also observed those neutrinos changing between types.
 Experiments such as the Liquid Scintillator Neutrino Detector (LSND) at Los Alamos National Laboratory and MicroBooNE’s predecessor at Fermilab, MiniBooNE, have seen hints that these three types might also be changing into a fourth type, one we have not been able to detect.
 The ICARUS detector and its two fellow neutrino hunters will use Fermilab’s neutrino beam to specifically seek evidence of this fourth type of neutrino.

-ICARUS is the largest liquid-argon neutrino detector in the world, and the technology pioneered for that experiment will be the template for the Deep Underground Neutrino Experiment (DUNE), Fermilab’s new flagship.
+ICARUS is the world’s first large liquid-argon neutrino detector, and the technology pioneered for that experiment will be the template for the Deep Underground Neutrino Experiment (DUNE), Fermilab’s new flagship.
 DUNE will use this technology to study the three previously observed types of neutrinos, and how they change between one type and another.

 For more information, please visit the website for Fermilab’s short-baseline neutrino program.